tideflow-io/tideflow-docs/docs/services-gh-ci.md

 ---
 id: services-gh-ci
-title: Github CI
+title: GitHub CI
 ---

-With Github's CI service, you can run your source code's CI with Tideflow and the [agent service](/docs/services-agent).
+With GitHub's CI service, you can run your source code's CI with Tideflow and the [agent service](/docs/services-agent).

 ## How to use it